-Threat Rationale for security objectives additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to the IOCDS to only those logical partitions which have I/O configuration control authority.
+Threat Rationale for security objectives the unique zone number to ensure that the limits established at partition activation for storage and logical processors are not exceeded during normal processor execution.
+T.Access_IOCA O.Identity helps to remove the threat of illegal access to the I/O configuration by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
+O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to the IOCDS to only those logical partitions which have I/O configuration control authority.
+T.Access_BCPii O.Identity helps to remove the threat of illegal access to BCPii by a partition by assigning a zone number to each logical partition which provides it with a unique identity within the BCPii command.
+O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to BCPii to only those logical partitions which have the appropriate BCPii Permissions .
 T.Access_Perf O.Identity helps to remove the threat of illegal access to performance data by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
-O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to global CPU and I/O processor performance data to only those logical partitions which have global performance data control authority .
-T.LPAR_XCTL O.ldentity helps to remove the threat of illegal access to partition controls by a partition by assigning a zone number to each logical partition that provides it with a unique identity.
-O.ldentity is additionally supported by O.Auth_Admin.
+O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to global CPU and I/O processor performance data to only those logical partitions which have global performance data control authority.
+T.LPAR_XCTL O.Identity helps to remove the threat of illegal access to partition controls by a partition by assigning a zone number to each logical partition that provides it with a unique identity.
+O.Identity is additionally supported by O.Auth_Admin .
 Only when the Cross Partition functions are enabled due to O.Auth_Admin can one authorized partition take over control of an authorized target partition.
 O.Resource provides functions that enable control of the physical processor running time and cross-partition functions.
 T.Obj_Reuse O.Reuse provides the means to allow the partition to use a resource or service without the partition's identity or contents of the resource being disclosed to other entities.
 When resources are reallocated from one partition to another, the resources are either reset (cleared) or are dedicated to one partition and therefore cannot be reallocated.
 T.Audit_Data O.Audit helps to eliminate this threat by insuring that all security relevant events occurring on the system are recorded in a non-volatile security log.
 All events are guaranteed to be recorded and no modifications can be made to the security log except those consistent with the policy enforced by the TOE.

-Table 3: Sufficiency of objectives countering threats
+Table 4: Sufficiency of objectives countering threats

-The following rationale provides justification that the security objectives for the environment are suitable to cover each individual assumption, that each security objective for the environment that traces back to an assumption about the environment of use of the TOE, when achieved, actually contributes to the environment achieving consistency with the assumption, and that if all security objectives for the environment that trace back to an assumption are achieved, the intended usage is supported:
+The following rationale provides justification that the security objectives for the environment are suitable to cover each individual assumption, that each security objective for the environment that traces back to an assumption about the environment of use of the TOE, when achieved, actually contributes to the environment achieving consistency with the assumption, and that if all security objectives for the environment that trace back to an assumption are achieved, the intended usage is supported.